Regularmute/Connect4/documentation/projectspecification.md

 The project will be written in Python, and documentation will be written in English for consistency.

-The developer is participating in Helsinki University's Computer Science degree (Tietojenkäsittelytieteen Kandiohjelma).
+The developer is participating in Helsinki University's Computer Science degree (Tietojenkäsittelytieteen Kandiohjelma, TKT).

 ## Inputs and outputs

 ### Input:
+On their turns, the player will be prompted to enter their move in the console, possibly as a number matching the column where the piece will be droppes.
+The game board is then updated by switching the lowest tile in the input column from an empty space (".") to the player piece ("X").

-The player will be prompted to enter their move in the console, possibly as coordinates.
-Another possibility is to provide the player with the option of selecting the difficulty of AI, which would increase or decrease the depth of the minimax algorithm.
+Another possibility is to provide the player with the option of selecting the difficulty of AI when starting a game, which would increase or decrease the depth of the minimax algorithm.

 ### Output:
 The game board will be visually represented in the console through ASCII and updated after every move.
 The board is displayed as 6 rows with 7 characters each, where "." stands for an empty space, "X" stands for a space occupied by the player's piece and "O" stands for a space occupied by the AI's piece.